Surry Hills

 Surry Hills is an inner-east suburb of Sydney, in the state of New South Wales, Australia.
-Surry Hills is immediately south-east of the Sydney central business district in the local government area of the City of Sydney.
+It is immediately south-east of the Sydney central business district in the local government area of the City of Sydney.
 Surry Hills is surrounded by the suburbs of Darlinghurst to the north, Chippendale and Haymarket to the west, Moore Park and Paddington to the east and Redfern to the south.
 It is often colloquially referred to as "Surry".

-It is bordered by Elizabeth Street and Chalmers Street to the west, Cleveland Street to the south, South Dowling Street to the east, and Oxford Street to the north.
+Surry Hills is bordered by Elizabeth Street and Chalmers Street to the west, Cleveland Street to the south, South Dowling Street to the east, and Oxford Street to the north.
 Crown Street is a main thoroughfare through the suburb with numerous restaurants, pubs and bars.
 Central is a locality in the north-west of the suburb around Central station.
 Prince Alfred Park is located nearby.
 Strawberry Hills is a locality around Cleveland and Elizabeth Streets and Brickfield Hill to the east of that.

 A multicultural suburb, Surry Hills has had a long association with the Portuguese community of Sydney.